Extension Course: Psychoanalytic Couple Therapy

 Course Description

 This course will present results of ongoing collaborative research by two analysts working in two different modalities – individual and couple.
 The comparison of the dynamics in the two settings reveals many new issues and questions.
 For instance: Is there an unconscious organization of the couple distinct from the unconscious organizations of the individuals in it?
 What are the differences between the individual’s transferences to the analyst and to the patient’s partner?
 How much can the analyst know about the patient’s partner?
-At every meeting the instructors will present clinical material illustrating these and other issues.
+At every meeting the instructor will present clinical material illustrating these and other issues.

 Graciela Abelin-Sas Rose, M.D. is a member of the New York Psychoanalytic Society & Institute; of the Association for Psychoanalytic Medicine and of CAPS.
 She founded and chaired the New York Psychoanalytic Institute’s Colloquium with Visiting Authors, where members of diverse schools of thought were invited to present their psychoanalytic perspectives.
 She served as the Foreign Editor of the Journal of Clinical Psychoanalysis.